WATER TREATMENT PLANT IN FREEPORT GRAND BAHAMA

 During the hurricane, the aquifer that feeds the more than 200 wells from which Grand Bahamians draw water was contaminated with salt water due to the high storm surge and extensive flooding.
 The Grand Bahama Port Authority has advised residents not to use tap water to drink, wash dishes, brush teeth or prepare food until restoration efforts to flush the aquifer of salt water are complete.

-The system installed by Mercy Corps and Mission Resolve Foundation consists of two reverse osmosis water purifiers that are currently generating around 7,500 gallons of potable water each day.
+The system installed by Mercy Corps and Mission Resolve Foundation consisted of two reverse osmosis water purifiers that were generating around 7,500 gallons of potable water each day.
 After desalination and remineralisation, the water is chlorinated before distribution to the public according to standards set by the World Health Organization, Grand Bahama Port Authority and the local Department of Environmental Health Services so it is safe to drink.
 Mercy Corps has begun delivering safe drinking water from the system to several health facilities and to individuals through a public tap stand at the Freeport YMCA.
+As of March two additional 500bpd units were shipped over to incerase water production to now 15,000 gallons of fresh water per day.

 “Providing communities with a reliable source of clean drinking water means they don’t need to purchase bottled water,” says Mugur Dumitrache, Senior Water and Sanitation Advisor for Mercy Corps.
 “It’s not just that we want to reduce plastic waste — which is significant when an entire island is reliant on bottled water — but bringing in and trucking bottled water takes up urgently-needed space on planes, ships and on the roads at a time when so many other supplies are needed.”